 - Not be currently enrolled in another Guaranteed Income project offered by the County, a city, or other public or private entity

-Note: Only one person will be eligible to participate in the project per household.
+Note: Only one person was eligible to participate in the project per household.

 Income Eligibility Table

 |Number of Persons Residing in your household||Maximum Annual Household Income Amount*|